Youth Housing Partner: 1625 Independent People

 CAYSH is a long established and experienced youth charity, committed to helping young people who have experienced housing issues.
-Through our partnership and leasing our house in Worcester Park, they are able to offer young care leavers in the London Borough of Sutton affordable housing that offers a realistic route into independent living and which makes the transition into a life of work achievable.
+Through our partnership and leasing our houses, they are able to offer young care leavers in the London Boroughs of Sutton and Croydon affordable housing that offers a realistic route into independent living which makes the transition into a life of work achievable.

 Lydia Dixon from CAYSH added: “It is a sad reality that there are so many young people who face challenges in life which put their housing situation in jeopardy.
 We already work tirelessly to support these people across South London, but the difference that the contribution provided by Andrews Property Group and Andrews Charitable Trust will make, simply can’t be underestimated.
 We are excited about working with a local business to find ways of supporting our young people with positive role models and work experience so that they are able to secure and sustain work.
 This house will provide a stepping stone to a move into mainstream rental accommodation.
 For most young people, this transition is made easier with help from parents and family, so at CAYSH we work with our young care leavers to ensure that they also have someone to turn to when the going gets tough.”

 Worcester Park, Sutton: Shared house for 3 young people leaving care from the London Borough of Sutton.
 Opened January 2018

 Croydon: Shared house for 3 young people leaving care from the London Borough of Croydon.
 Opened March 2019.